%20(7%20x%202%20in).png)

 -

-Three full days of Ghanaian Drumming/Xylophone demos & rehearsals alternating with traditional “Worldly” Percussion Ensemble Rehearsals
+Three full days of Ghanaian and Ugandan Xylophone and drumming demos alternating with traditional percussion ensemble rehearsals.

 -